chatKNT/peek-n-pair/proposal.md

 - Link to API documentation: [Open Trivia Database](https://opentdb.com/api_config.php)
 - https://opentdb.com/api.php?amount={NUMBER}
-  - This will fetch an object with a nested `results` array of a question or quetions based on number input
+  - This will fetch an object with a nested `results` array of a question or questions based on number input
   - We will use all the values in the `results` array: `type`, `difficulty`, `category`, `question`, `correct_answer` and `incorrect_answers`
 - https://opentdb.com/api.php?amount={NUMBER}&difficulty={OPTION}
   - This will fetch an object with a nested `results` array of a question or questions based on number and difficulty input
   - We will use all the values in the `results` array: `type`, `difficulty`, `category`, `question`, `correct_answer` and `incorrect_answers`
 - https://opentdb.com/api.php?amount={NUMBER}&category={NUMBER}&difficulty={OPTION}
-  - This will fetch an object with a nested `results` array of a question or questions based on number category, and difficulty input
+  - This will fetch an object with a nested `results` array of a question or questions based on number category and difficulty input
   - We will use all the values in the `results` array: `type`, `difficulty`, `category`, `question`, `correct_answer` and `incorrect_answers`

 **Example:**